 Certified Correctional Officers can reasonably expect that it will be necessary to perform certain job-related tasks requiring physical dexterity.
-The nine week Training Academy and the job of a correctional officer will require the ability to exert physical effort on occasions and some combination of climbing, stooping, kneeling, standing, sitting, running, or walking for long periods of time.
+The twelve week Training Academy and the job of a correctional officer will require the ability to exert physical effort on occasions and some combination of climbing, stooping, kneeling, standing, sitting, running, or walking for long periods of time.
 This phase will be conducted by members of the Training and Staff Development Unit.

 NOTE: Every person who takes the basic physical fitness test does so at his or her own risk.
 The Essex County Sheriff's Department assumes no responsibility for any injury or loss of any kind whatsoever sustained by any person while participating basic physical fitness testing.
 No person may enter the test course or field unless under the immediate supervision of a Training and Staff Development member.

 Pre-employment psychological evaluations are conducted by experienced, licensed psychologists contracted by ECSD for this purpose.

 The Final File Review is conducted by the sole appointing authority or his designee.
 An applicant's file is reviewed in totality, and in a competitive manner.
 Determination for acceptance of the best qualified candidates into the Correctional Academy is made from the pool of candidates who successfully complete the above Selection Process.